RaresMarin/Book/README.md

 ## 📖Technologies Used

-JavaScript
+- JavaScript
-CSS
+- CSS
-HTML5
+- HTML5

 ## 🏹How to Use

-Launch the jurnal to see the book and pages.
+- Launch the jurnal to see the book and pages;
-Click to enable planet name labels.
+- Click the buttons to turn the page;
-Click on a planet to see facts about that specific planet.
+- Read the jurnal and leave a feedback;

 ## 💡 Educational Value